Skip to content

 I know that in the end, when I leave this life, I will live with Him forever, and I want to see as many people with me there as possible, including all my family and friends.
 This new life of meaning that I have following Jesus is not burdensome, but the greatest joy I have ever known!

-Living Life Ecclesiastesmeaning of lifeSolomon
+Living Ecclesiastesmeaning of lifeSolomon

 Post navigation